minesworld/docopt/README.rst

   in use...

-Different implementations:
+Attention to detail and different implementations:

-- Take a look at the source files within examples/separator-workarounds folder.
+- Take a look at all source files within examples/separator-workarounds folder.

 Thanks: